sinedied/articles/articles/serverless/your-first-serverless-app/your-first-serverless-app.md

 };
 ```

-Then to use it we will add a new NPM script to our `package.json` file:
+Then we will add a new NPM script to our `package.json` file to use it:

 ```json
 "scripts": {